TcMenu/IoAbstraction/README.md

 # TaskManager

 Is a very simple scheduler that can be used to schedule things to happen either once or repeatedly in the future.
 Very similar to using setTimeout in Javascript or the executor framework in other languages.
 It also simplifies interrupt handling such that you are not in an ISR when called back, meaning you can do everything exactly as normal.
 The only real restriction with this library is not to call delay() or do any operations that block for more than a few microseconds.

+At the moment the two schedule calls are accurate to 1ms up to 1 second, and accurate to 8ms up to about 55 seconds.

 # BasicIoAbstraction